karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 In the moment, it felt like I'd never be happy again.
 But with every passing day, it hurt a little less and the graph above reflects that.

 Now, when I feel down, I think about those days in March, and remind myself that Great days are just around the corner.
-Time truly heals all wounds and I can get through it.

 ## Conclusion